chancancode/branch-rename/README.md

 as if a regular user had pushed those commits.
 This does not change the author or committer on the commits.

+#### Real World Example

+See [this commit][p1-rwe-commit] and [the reuslting workflow run][p1-rwe-run] for an example of this working in action.
+Note that the code in the commit may be outdated by the time you read this – refer to the above for the latest instructions.

 #### Next Steps

 After verifying that everything is working as intended, you can start inviting